Skip to content

 Terminal window

-jackin workspace add my-app \
+jackin workspace create my-app \

 --workdir ~/Projects/my-app \